John Hare (conservationist): Life and career

-Between 2001 and 2002 Hare crossed the Sahara Desert from Lake Chad to Tripoli, a journey of 1500 miles, which lasted 3.5 months, to raise awareness for the wild camel.
+Between 2001 and 2002, Hare crossed the Sahara Desert from Lake Chad to Tripoli, a journey of 1500 miles, which lasted 3.5 months, to raise awareness for the wild camel.
 This route had not been followed in its entirety by a foreigner for 100 years.
 This journey was undertaken to raise funding and awareness of the plight of the wild camel.

-In 2006 John Hare made the first recorded complete circling by camel of Lake Turkana (Rudolph), in Kenya.
+In 2006, Hare made the first recorded complete circling by camel of Lake Turkana (Rudolph), in Kenya.
 This involved swimming 22 camels across River Omo in Ethiopia.

-In 2005 and 2006 he made two more expeditions into the Chinese and Mongolian Gobi deserts, on domestic Bactrian camels.
-In 2004 the WCPF established the Hunter Hall Captive Wild Camel Breeding Centre at Zakhyn Us in Mongolia, housing twelve wild camels, which had been rescued from being captured by Mongolian herdsmen.
+In 2005 and 2006, he made two more expeditions into the Chinese and Mongolian Gobi deserts, on domestic Bactrian camels.
+In 2004, the WCPF established the Hunter Hall Captive Wild Camel Breeding Centre at Zakhyn Us in Mongolia, housing 12 wild camels, which had been rescued from being captured by Mongolian herdsmen.
 This is the only place in the world where the wild camel is held in captivity apart from two zoos in China.
-In 2010 the population had increased to twenty-five.
-The Veterinary University of Vienna published a paper after 5 years of genetic tests on samples from these camels, stating that they were of a previously unknown species of camel which separated from any other known form of camel over 700,000 years ago and was different from the Bactrian camel.
+By 2010, the population had increased to 25.
+The Veterinary University of Vienna published a paper after five years of genetic tests on samples from these camels, stating that they were of a previously unknown species of camel that had separated from any other known form of camel over 700,000 years ago and was different from the Bactrian camel.
 The findings of this paper were accepted by the International Union for the Conservation of Nature which listed the wild camel (Camelus ferus) as critically endangered.

-In 2013 and 2015 two successful translocations of wild camels were made from the Mongolian Wild camel Breeding Centre into the Gobi Desert.
+In 2013 and 2015, two successful translocations of wild camels were made from the Mongolian Wild camel Breeding Centre into the Gobi Desert.

-John Hare was also the author of various books, such as The Fearless Four series and various books relating to his travels in the Gobi and the Sahara.
+Hare was also the author of various books, such as The Fearless Four series and various books relating to his travels in the Gobi and the Sahara.
+His published works include The Lost Camels of Tartary (1998), Shadows Across the Sahara (2003), Mysteries of the Gobi (2009), Last Man In (2013), and 38 other titles.

-He died on 28 January 2022, at the age of 87.
+Hare died on 28 January 2022, at the age of 87.

 Dan Fulani

 Dan Fulani was a pseudonym for John Hare, allowing him to identify as a Nigerian fiction writer.
 As Fulani, he published 16 books since 1981, some of which try to highlight development issues through popular fiction.

 His first published works told the adventures of a young northern Nigerian boy called Sauna and the Sauna stories spread throughout Africa and were in high demand as readers in Southern and East African schools.
-He later wrote on more contentious themes in particular, 'The Price of Liberty', which told the story of a pesticide, banned in the US, being dumped on Africa.
-Other themes included a campaign against milk powder, 'The Fight for Life', and drugs, 'Sauna and the Drug Pedlars'.
+He later wrote on more contentious themes in particular, The Price of Liberty, which told the story of a pesticide, banned in the US, being dumped on Africa.
+Other themes included a campaign against milk powder, The Fight for Life, and drugs, Sauna and the Drug Pedlars.
 His books have been published by many of the UK's leading publishers including Macmillan, Hodder and Stoughton, Longman and Nelson and also in Nigeria by Bounty Press and Safari.
 The Sauna series featured in a northern Nigeria television series.